This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- In a large dutch oven or pot, heat the avocado oil over medium heat.
-When hot, add the onion, bell pepper, poblano, jalapeno, garlic and 1 tsp salt.
-Saute, stirring, until the veggies are tender; about 8 minutes.
+- Heat the oil in a large Dutch oven or pot set over medium heat.
+Add the onions, bell peppers, poblano peppers, jalapeño peppers, garlic, and 1 teaspoon salt.
+Cook, stirring, until the veggies are tender, about 8 minutes.

 - Reduce the heat to medium-low and cook, covered but stirring occasionally, for at least 30 minutes.
-(When I have more time, I personally prefer to turn the heat to LOW and cook, covered, for about 3 hours, stirring occasionally.
-It’s good either way though).
+(When I have more time, I prefer to reduce the heat to low and cook the chili, covered, for about 3 hours, stirring occasionally).

 Nutrition information is automatically calculated, so should only be used as an approximation.